DarshanRokkad/Data_Science/04_Machine_Learning/Week_15_Linear_and_Logistic_Regression/README.md

             - $y_{i}$ = actual value.
             - $h_{\theta}(x)$ = predicted value.
         - Gobal minima is the least possible value of cost function.
+        - We get a Convex function - which has only 1 global minima.
         - Gradient descent
             - optimizer algorithm used to max or min function.
             - Gradient descent in linear regression is a parabola.